 So I’m not trying to be vegetarian because I look at meat and think, “Ewww, that looks gross.”
 I’m trying to go vegetarian for ethical reasons and while my intent is strong, my will power is weak.
 I’m not going to lie; it’s a bit of a struggle.
 I was raised with meat as a pillar of a balanced diet.
 The necessity of meat has been drilled into me from a lifetime of food choices.
 I’m trying to change the patterns I’ve learned over the decades, but it’s hard and I’m far from perfect.
 Though I am making progress I’m glad to say.

 When my resolve does start to cave I like thinking about a dear friend of mine who is a devout vegetarian for spiritual reasons.
 She believes that every animal has a soul and, by God, you just don’t eat something with a soul.
-It all seems so simple to her—this kooky no-soul-eating concept— that I just sit back and admire her.
+It all seems so simple to her — this kooky no-soul-eating concept — that I just sit back and admire her.
 Her devotion and conviction are unflappable.
 I wonder how I can get to be like that.
 It’s not that I don’t share her beliefs.
-I’m totally on board with the idea that all animals have souls, but still, I’m fighting a deeply engrained sense of eating normalcy from my childhood.
+I’m totally on board with the idea that all animals have souls (I mean, duh), but still, I’m fighting a deeply ingrained sense of eating normalcy from my childhood.
 Or maybe that’s a cop-out and I’m just weak-willed.
 Regardless of the reason, I’m trying.
 I’m trying yet failing which buries me in guilt because I can’t practice what I preach.

 Having a somewhat imaginative mind I’ve wondered what would happen if someone lived her entire life 100% meat free and living a spiritually clean life respecting all animals around her until the day some villainous ne’er-do-well slipped a piece of meat in her food without her knowing.
 Or what if she eats a salad that unbeknownst to her had some meat by-product in it?
 Whatever the circumstance, the lifetime of being ethically nutritious comes crashing down unexpectedly.
 Should she be consumed by guilt?
 Is her soul at risk?
 Personally, I don’t see how.
 Shouldn’t it be the true intent and not the accidental act that matters?
 She still gets a primo seat in the cushy part of the afterlife as far as I’m concerned.